ctengiz/firewad/README.md

 Now browse to http://127.0.0.1:18022

-**SECURITY WARNING : Code is not ready for public serve yet (as a www service, db passwords is stored as plaintext in dbconfig.ini and access to website is not secured.
+**SECURITY WARNING : Code is not ready for public serve yet (as a www service), db passwords is stored as plaintext in dbconfig.ini and access to website is not secured.
 Use it only from localhost right now**